BMR Calculator

 2. Choose your unit system: Metric (kg, cm) or US (lb, ft/in).

-If you want a quick weight status check, try our BMI calculator.
+Want a full plan?
+Use our TDEE calculator.
+For a quick weight status check, try our BMI calculator.

-Understanding BMR and TDEE
+Understanding BMR and Daily Calorie Needs

 BMR (Basal Metabolic Rate) estimates how many calories your body needs each day to maintain vital functions at complete rest (breathing, circulation, temperature regulation).